 In general, the price of IVF with donor eggs is substantially higher than normal IVF programs using the patient’s own eggs.
 However, it depends on the country where the donation is done, the type of egg donor chosen (anonymous or known), and the need for additional techniques such as the following:

 Also, the use of fresh or frozen donor eggs should be kept in mind when calculating the cost of donor-egg IVF.
 With fresh donor eggs, it is necessary to synchronize the menstrual cycles of the donor and the recipient, thereby increasing the cost and number of visits to the clinic.
 If frozen donor eggs are used, the treatment becomes cheaper, as the process becomes shorter and simpler.

 Fertility clinics may offer different financing options.
-Full money back guarantee programs are a common example in which the cost of egg donation is more expensive, but covers up to 3 or 4 donor cycles.
-If a live birth is not achieved, the 100% of the total fee is refunded.
+Full money back guarantee programs cover up to 3 or 4 donor cycles, and if a live birth is not achieved, the 100% of the total fee is refunded.
 Shared-risk plans and pregnancy-on-the-first-attempt programs are further examples.

 FAQs from users